Close Alert Banner

 Check out the Durham Trails Guide!

-How can you make a difference in your community?
+How to get involved and make a difference in your community

-Our communities have a lot to offer to help us make healthy choices the easier choice.
-However we can continue to make it even better for all ages and abilities, by improving access to public transit, active travel opportunities, and healthy food sources.
-Here’s where to start:
+Our communities have a lot to offer to help us make the healthier choice the easier choice.
+However, we can continue to make it even better for all ages and abilities, by improving access to public transit, active travel opportunities, and healthy food sources.

 Community input is important so that all members can share their needs.
 Actively participate in identifying solutions to continue making your community healthier.